May 15, 2022

 Let’s break productivity down into three categories: Organization, Focus, and Motivation.

 Are you a list keeper?
 Consider using a tool like Trello for yourself and your team.
 Moving your lists online into a single trackable location means you’re less likely to drop a task because you lost the piece of paper the list was written on.
-If you’re a note taker, keeping an app like Evernote or Microsoft OneNote running in the background can allow you to quickly jot down your thoughts without worrying about loosing the sticky note later.
-Using a project and process management tool like Azendoo as a team can make collaboration and process management quick and easy.
+If you’re a note taker, keeping an app like Evernote or Microsoft OneNote running in the background can allow you to quickly jot down your thoughts without worrying about losing the sticky note later.
+Using a project and process management tool like Monday as a team can make collaboration and process management quick and easy.

 Whatever style of work you prefer, using a website or app to help keep track of your task can help you visualize what you need to accomplish.
 And if the old pen and paper still works for you, don’t break something that isn’t broken.

 The biggest trick to improving your ability to focus is to remove distractions.
 Whether this means in-person distractions like talkative co-workers, or virtual distractions online, the fewer things pulling your attention away from your work, the better.
 If your team is struggling to meet deadlines or has a hard time focusing on work, make focus time a standard part of their daily routine.
 By blocking off time to focus solely on work, workplace productivity can increase exponentially.

 Studies also show that taking steps to take care of yourself can improve your focus.
-Making sure you stand up and walk away from your desk a couple of times a day, drink some water, and eat small, health snacks can help you keep yourself on task.
+Making sure you stand up and walk away from your desk a couple of times a day, drink some water, and eat small, healthy snacks can help you keep yourself on task.

 Getting motivated can be one of the hardest parts of increasing your productivity.
 Even the most dedicated and determined person will have days where outside factors zap their motivation.
 Consider setting up a reward system for yourself, where you give yourself some minor reward for completing a task.
-These rewards can be anything from some time on social media, to a short walk, to small piece of chocolate.
+These rewards can be anything from some time on social media, to a short walk, to a small piece of chocolate.
 Whatever works for you, find a way to push yourself through the low-motivation periods.